Today's Articles

 *Judy Juanita was born on this date in 1946.
 She is a Black poet, novelist, educator, and playwright.

-Born Judith Hart in Berkeley, California, she grew up in Oakland.
+Judith Hart was born in Berkeley, California, and raised in Oakland.
 At age 16, she began attending Oakland City College, transferring to San Francisco State University as a junior.
 She was a member of the school's Black Student Union.
 After Huey P. Newton and Bobby Seale were recruited at the university, she joined the Black Panther Party (BPP) in 1967.
 Juanita lived in one of their safe houses on Potrero Hill while she edited The Black Panther, the Party's newspaper, and worked on the BPP's Free Breakfast for Children program.

 She received her BA in psychology and MFA in creative writing from San Francisco State.
 Juanita taught at San Francisco State University as a Black Psychology and Black Journalism instructor in the first Black Studies program in the United States.
 Juanita attended the Community of Writers at Squaw Valley in 1992.
 From 1992-2007, the San Francisco Mime Troupe, a political theater in the parks, toured "Knocked Up," which she co-wrote with Tina Tree Murch.